djdarcy/Windows-No-Internet-Secured-BUGFIX/README.md

 NCSI Resolver functions by:

-1. Redirecting Windows NCSI test domains to your local machine via hosts file
+1. Redirecting Windows NCSI test domains to your local machine via the registry & hosts file
 2. Running a local HTTP server to respond to connectivity test requests
 3. Verifying actual internet connectivity using multiple methods (ICMP, DNS, HTTP)
 4. Updating the Windows registry to reference the local server